A toe fracture is a break in a toe bone.

 - Medicine to ease pain and swelling

-- Tape, a cast, or a shoe with a stiff bottom may be needed to keep bones in place as they heal
+- Tape, a boot, or a shoe with a stiff bottom to support bones as they heal

 - Crutches to take weight off of the toe